imerr/imgur_id7/README.md

 # Usage
 ```
-Usage: imgur_id <output> <concurrent> <proxies>
+Usage: imgur_id <output> <concurrent> [<proxies=--no-proxies>]
 	output: Path to the output file, will be appended to
 	concurrent: How many requests to queue per second max. (actual rate will be slightly lower)
+	proxies: Proxy list file or --no-proxies (default) to not use proxies
-        proxies: Proxy list file in the format of 'PROXY_HOST:PROXY_PORT:PROXY_USER:PROXY_PASSWORD' with one entry per line
+	         Proxy list file has the format of 'PROXY_HOST:PROXY_PORT:PROXY_USER:PROXY_PASSWORD' with one entry per line
 	         So for example 'proxy.example.com:1234:username:password123'
 	         For each entry, one worker will be spawned.
 ```

 # Building